pythonInRelay/JetBrains-coffee-machine/README.md

 **All of these scripts are 100% my own work.**

 # Licence
-You are absolutely not allowed to use or copy any of these solutions for completing tasks on JetBrains or elsewhere.
+Please see the license file.

+**NB!** *Whilst I cannot stop you, I strongly discourage you from copying or using any of my code to complete tasks on JetBrains or elsewhere, as doing so is incredibly disrespectful and dishonest.*

 ### Topics covered and tasks performed were: